Water Meters

 Ngā Ine Wai

-The Council is now working on material to help you understand how your meter works, and to identify potential leaks, and excessive volumes passing through the meter.
-We'll also be writing to ratepayers with properties where water consumption seems unusually high, and building up a toolkit of ways to reduce water consumption.
+The Council is working on material to help you understand how your meter works, and to identify potential leaks, and excessive volumes passing through the meter.
+We'll be writing to ratepayers with properties where water consumption seems unusually high and building up a toolkit of ways to reduce water consumption.

 We'll be adding more information to this page in the coming months.